SichengShenPersonal/Data-Warehouse-Project-AWS/README.md

 # **Example Analytical Queries**

-The structured star schema database enables Sparkify to analyze user engagement and song popularity in various ways.
-Below are some example queries highlighting potential insights Sparkify’s analytics team can gain from this data:
+In this project, I’ve designed example queries that allow Sparkify to explore user engagement and song popularity.
+These queries serve as foundational analyses rather than highly optimized solutions, providing Sparkify’s analytics team with a starting point for gaining insights:

 1. **Top Played Songs**
-   This query identifies the most frequently played songs on the platform, helping Sparkify determine which songs resonate most with users.
+   This query identifies the songs most frequently played by users, giving Sparkify a preliminary view of popular tracks and audience preferences.

 2. **Peak Usage Hours**
-   This query analyzes the time of day with the highest user activity by hour, revealing peak times when users are most active and likely to engage with the app.
+   This query examines the times of day with the highest user activity, helping to reveal when users are most engaged on the app.

-These analyses provide Sparkify valuable insights into user behavior and preferences, supporting data-driven decisions to optimize content and user experience.
+These initial queries enable Sparkify to start making data-driven decisions, with potential for further tuning to maximize insight and efficiency as the platform grows.